Samoa election: United Nations poised to step in as battle for leadership continues - NZ Herald

 The ceremony was carried out in a marquee tent just outside the Maota Fono (Parliament House), after Fiame and members of her party were locked out of the building.

 Fast members maintained that they had the right to be there, after Samoa's Supreme Court ordered Parliament to convene last week.
-However, Samoa's Head of State, le afioga Tuimaleali'ifano Va'aletoa Sualauvi II, issued a writ on Saturday night suspending that.
+However, the country's Head of State, le afioga Tuimaleali'ifano Va'aletoa Sualauvi II, issued a writ on Saturday night suspending that.

 However, the Supreme Court again overturned that announcement - ruling the Head of State's move unlawful.